 Cash and McDaniel had similar responses to the LWVCC survey.
 Their answers on the SWFLCA survey differed on only six of 25 questions; four of them are important matters of policy to me:

 - “Will you support fracking in Eastern Collier County?”
 Cash: no; McDaniel: undecided

 - “Do you support reducing Florida intake of federal dollars to our total state budget over the next 5 years?”
 Cash: undecided; McDaniel: yes

 - “Do you support offshore drilling in Florida outside the 10-mile limit?”
 Cash: undecided; McDaniel: yes

 - “Do you support developers be required to provide affordable housing as part of their development plan?”
 Cash: yes; McDaniel: no

-Based on these responses, I was leaning more toward Cash than McDaniel, but I needed more to go on.
-The Naples Daily News endorsement decided it for me.
+The Naples Daily News endorsed Cash.
 It said, “In a group dynamic, five headstrong people all wanting to lead, disinclined to follow, would create repeated clash that accomplishes little.
 Cash convinces us that he has the savvy to discern when it’s better to lead or follow.”